ParaStation/pscom/README.md

 ### Code coverage analysis
 Code coverage analysis is only available if unit tests are enabled.
 The feature is disabled by default.
 To enable code coverage analysis, pass `-DCOVERAGE_ENABLED=1` to CMake.

+### Performance analysis
+With the help of the performance analysis infrastructure of pscom (`perf` code module) it is possible to calculate and print the CPU cycles and time spent on specific parts of the code.
+To enable this feature, pass `-DPERF_ENABLED=1` to CMake.

+To use this feature, add instructions `perf_add("my_identifier");` to the code.
+For each `perf_add` instruction, pscom prints the CPU cycles/ time difference to the previous `perf_add` statement along with the provided identifier.
+To reset the time measurements, i.e., start again from 0.0, add a `perf_add` line with an identifier that has the prefix `"reset_"`.
+All measurement results are printed per process in the `atexit` handler of pscom.

 ## Build & install
 It is highly recommended to run CMake from a separate folder.
 In the top level `pscom` directory, execute